 Going twice to the same country is a waste? yes, that’s my opinion as well.
 But some places are so exceptional, that only one visit isn’t enough.
-Costa Rica is such a country – to me.
+Costa Rica is such a country.
 The diversity in natural beauty is so big..
 I’ve been here twice now and by far didn’t see enough (sloths) yet.
-I’m just addicted to rainforests and fluffy animals, can’t ever get enough of it!
+I’m just addicted to rainforests and fluffy animals!
 Add this up to very friendly locals and great public transportation.. it makes Costa Rica almost perfect.

 How to get from Nicaragua to Costa Rica